StefanYves/TOP-Library/README.md

 # TOP-Library

-This is a Library made for TheOdinProject Course.
+Welcome to the Enhanced Book Library, a JavaScript library designed to help you manage your reading list.
+This project was created as part of TheOdinProject Course.

-# How It's Made:
+# How It's Made

-Tech Used: HTML, CSS, Tailwind, JavaScript
+Tech Used: HTML, CSS, Tailwind CSS, JavaScript

-I've created this library by creating an array that stores the Book object.
-Created an eventListener that creates the Book Card on click which takes the data from a form.
+I've developed this library to offer a more user-friendly and visually appealing experience for book management.
+Here's how it works:

+Interactive Book Cards: Book cards are dynamically created with an event listener, providing an interactive way to input and display book details.
+The layout is enhanced using Tailwind CSS for a modern look.

+# Features

+Add Book: Easily add a new book to your reading list by providing the title, author, and number of pages through a visually appealing form.

+Edit Book Status: Change the read or unread status of a book directly from the book card.

+# How to Use
+Clone this repository to your local machine.
+Open the index.html file in your preferred web browser.
+Start managing your reading list by adding, editing, and marking books as read or unread.

-# Lessons Learned:
+# Lessons Learned
-Really fun project.
-Learned how to use objects better and understood them better.
+Through this project, I delved deeper into object-oriented programming and gained a better understanding of:

+Advanced usage of objects for efficient data management.
+Implementing responsive design principles for a modern and accessible user interface.
+Leveraging Tailwind CSS to enhance the visual appeal of web applications.